pengshancai/math-lego/README.md

 ### Contact

-Please contact me through pengshancai@umass.edu
+Please contact me via pengshancai@umass.edu

 Finally, wish you have a sunny day!